Women in Science

 Some women had reservations about whether formal mentoring schemes could be as good as their informal support networks.
 It can be hard to match people’s interests and knowledge.
 Irene R recognised the importance of informal mentoring.
 She was concerned that young clinicians may have less access to this type of help than they did in the past because they work shorter hours and no longer work as part of a fixed team.

 A ‘sponsor’ may have a similar role to an informal mentor and are often based in the organisation where the person works.
 A sponsor may assume a more pro-active role than a mentor and can help to ‘open doors’, provide favourable opinions on an individual and provide new opportunities and professional contacts.
 Lois said that she had felt that an inspiring woman clinician seemed to care about her and provided opportunities as well as guidance.
 Barbara said that having people who had encouraged her over the years had been crucial to her career.
 She described these people as her sponsors rather than mentors.
+Daniela also highlighted the importance of sponsorship as well as mentorship; someone to encourage you to apply for opportunities.
 Kay commented that senior men tend to have protégés (who have usually tended to be other men).
 It is possible that some senior men are wary about sponsoring younger women for fear that their support might be misconstrued as a personal rather than professional interest.

 Sambunjak D. et al. (2006) Mentoring in Academic Medicine: A systematic review.
 JAMA 296 (9)1103-1115